neuronsimulator/ringtest/README.md

 This will create `x86_64/special` executable in the `ringtest` directory.

-Now we are ready to run this ring model using `NEURON` as:
+Now we are ready to run this model using `NEURON` as:

 ```bash
 cd $SOURCE_DIR/ringtest